gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 Things to note:

 - `SimObject("HelloSimObject.py", sim_objects=["HelloSimObject"])` registers `HelloSimObject` as a `SimObject`.
 The first argument denotes the name of submodule that will be created under `m5.objects`.
-All the `SimObjects` listed under `sim_objects` will be added to that submodule.
-In this example, we will be able to import `HelloSimObjects` as `m5.objects.HelloSimObject.HelloSimObject`.
-It is possible to define more than one `SimObjects` in one Python script.
-Only `SimObjects` listed under sim_objects will be built.
+All the `SimObject`s listed under `sim_objects` will be added to that submodule.
+In this example, we will be able to import `HelloSimObject`s as `m5.objects.HelloSimObject.HelloSimObject`.
+It is possible to define more than one `SimObject`s in one Python script.
+Only `SimObject`s listed under sim_objects will be built.
 - `Source("hello_sim_object.cc")` adds `hello_sim_object.cc` as a source file to be compiled.

 ---